rspatial/terra/README.md

 <img align="right" width="250" src="man/figures/logo.png">

-`terra` is an R package for spatial analysis.
+`terra` is an *R* package for spatial data analysis.
 There are tutorials at [rspatial.org/terra](https://rspatial.org/terra/index.html).

 [stackoverflow](https://stackoverflow.com/questions/tagged/terra) is the best place to ask questions if you get stuck.
 Make sure to include a [simple reproducible example](https://stackoverflow.com/questions/5963269/how-to-make-a-great-r-reproducible-example).
 But if you think you have found a bug, please file an [issue](https://github.com/rspatial/terra/issues).